Self-published Book Problems

-Also, the author tied up every loose end to produce a fairytale conclusion for most every character.
-Despite much promise, the journey was unsatisfying.
+Also, the author tied up every loose end to produce a fairytale conclusion for almost every character.
+Despite many promise, the journey was unsatisfying.

 2. The Rough Draft

 This novella-length e-book had a decent title and acceptable cover.
-The story line was intriguing—and those were the good points.
-It had significant issues with flow and continuity, but worse yet, I felt I was reading a first draft.
+The storyline was intriguing—and those were the good points.
+It had significant issues with flow and continuity, but worse yet, I felt I was reading the first draft.